Chart Color Schemes

 Gilbert Valley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Gilbert Valley's population was around 5,262 as of Aug 2025.
-This figure reflects an increase of 246 people since the 2021 Census, which reported a population of 5,016.
-The change is inferred from the estimated resident population of 5,168 in June 2024 and an additional 113 validated new addresses since the Census date.
-This results in a density ratio of 3.1 persons per square kilometer.
-Gilbert Valley's growth rate of 4.9% since the 2021 census exceeded the SA3 area's growth rate of 4.1%.
-Overseas migration was the primary driver of population gains during this period.
+Gilbert Valley's population was around 5,329 as of November 2025.
+This reflected an increase of 313 people, a 6.2% rise from the 2021 Census figure of 5,016 people.
+The change was inferred from the estimated resident population of 5,168 in June 2024 and an additional 142 validated new addresses since the Census date.
+This resulted in a population density ratio of 3.2 persons per square kilometer.
+Gilbert Valley's growth exceeded the SA3 area's 5.7% increase since the 2021 census, making it a growth leader in the region.
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, lower quartile growth is anticipated for locations outside capital cities.
-Gilbert Valley is expected to grow by 75 persons to 2041, with a reduction of 0.4% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category were used, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Demographic trends suggest lower quartile growth for locations outside capital cities moving forward.
+Gilbert Valley is expected to grow by 75 persons to reach 2041, based on the latest population numbers, with an anticipated reduction of 1.6% in total over the 17 years.

 Frequently Asked Questions - Population